YuYu Hakusho: Plot

-After the tournament, Yusuke returns home but has little time to rest as he is challenged to a fight by three teenagers possessing superhuman powers who take the detective hostage.
-Kuwabara and the others rescue him and learn that the scenario was a test from Genkai.
+After the tournament, Yusuke returns home but has little time to rest as three teenagers possessing superhuman powers challenge him and take him hostage.
+Kuwabara and the others rescue Yusuke and learn that the scenario was a test from Genkai.
 It is disclosed that Shinobu Sensui, Yusuke's predecessor as Underworld Detective, has recruited six other powerful beings to help him take over where Sakyo left off, opening a hole to the Demon Plane to cause genocide of the human race.
-Yusuke and his friends challenge and defeat Sensui's associates individually, culminating in a final battle between the two detectives.
+Yusuke and his friends challenge and defeat Sensui's associates, culminating in a final battle between the two detectives.
 Sensui kills Yusuke and then retreats into the newly opened portal to the Demon Plane.
-Yusuke is reborn as a partial demon, discovering that his ancestor passed down a recessive gene that would hide until an heir with sufficient power surfaced when his demonic lineage would be revealed.
-Yusuke travels to the Demon Plane and defeats Sensui with the aid of his ancestor who takes control of Yusuke's body to finish the fight.
+Yusuke is reborn as a partial demon, discovering that his ancestor passed down a recessive gene that would hide until an heir with sufficient power surfaced, when his demonic lineage would be revealed.
+Yusuke travels to the Demon Plane and defeats Sensui with the aid of his ancestor, who takes control of Yusuke's body to finish the fight.

-As they return to the Human World, Yusuke is stripped of his detective title in fear that Yusuke's demon blood could cause him to go on a rampage in the Human World.
+As they return to the Human World, Yusuke is stripped of his detective title in fear that his demon blood could cause him to go on a rampage in the Human World.
 Yusuke, unsettled at having been controlled by his ancestor Raizen, accepts an offer by Raizen's followers to return to the Demon Plane.
 Raizen, desiring a successor to his territory, is on the brink of dying of starvation, a death that would topple the delicate political balance of the three ruling powers of the Demon Plane.
 The other two rulers Mukuro and Yomi summon Hiei and Kurama, respectively, to prepare for an inevitable war.
-The three protagonists train in the realm for one year, during which time Raizen dies and Yusuke inherits his territory.
+The three protagonists train in the realm for one year, during which time Raizen dies, and Yusuke inherits his territory.
 Yusuke takes the initiative and proposes a fighting tournament to name the Demon Plane's true ruler; Mukuro and Yomi agree to Yusuke's terms.
-During the tournament, Yusuke and Yomi meet in the second elimination round where Yusuke is defeated.
+During the tournament, Yusuke and Yomi meet in the second elimination round, where Yusuke is defeated.
 Yusuke hopes a similar competition will be held every few years to determine the Demon Plane's ruler.

 Two years later, Yusuke returns to the Human World while Hiei stays with Mukuro and protects humans who have accidentally wandered into the Demon Plane.
-After learning that King Enma was falsifying reports on demon activity against humans in order to justify keeping the two separated, Koenma takes over his father's position and allows access between the Demon Plane and the Human World.
+After learning that King Enma was falsifying reports of demon activity against humans to justify keeping the two separated, Koenma takes over his father's position and allows access between the Demon Plane and the Human World.
 Genkai dies and leaves her estate to the main characters.
 The story ends with Yusuke and his friends reuniting at a beach.